 Some of the symbols in the table above illustrate: One event can have multiple athletes, and each athlete can also participate in multiple competitions, so the total number of games here does not refer to the total number of events, nor the number of athletes.
 Suppose N events, on average, n athletes participate in each event, SUM = N×n.
-Because athletes participate in teams, and a champion only corresponds to a medal in the medal table, G, S and B represent the number of MEDALS in this repeated situation, and represent the number of MEDALS recorded in the medal table.MG
+Because athletes participate in teams, and a champion only corresponds to a medal in the medal table, G, S and B represent the number of MEDALS in this repeated situation, and represent the number of MEDALS recorded in the medal table.

-4. Information entropy weighted prediction model
+4. Information Entropy Weighted Prediction Model

 4.1 Data analysis and establishment of prediction model